dcunited001/dcunited001.github.io/_drafts/facets-of-greatness.md

 > Employ your time in improving yourself by other men's writings, so
 > that you shall gain easily what others have labored hard for. -
 > Socrates

+There's a game called "Five Why's" and it's very helpful for exploring concepts that are unfamiliar or difficult.
+Basically, we start with networking, then ask "Why?" and provide and answer.
+Then take the answer and ask "Why?" again.
+And again, until you've answered "Why" five times.
+After you repeat this exercise a few times, you'll find you have much a better understanding of the concept at hand, regardless if you've just learned about it or if you thought you completely understood it.

 ## Vision